xabbu42/Master/arbeit.md

 \end{longtable}

 In @artemov2001 [p.14], a Gentzen-Style system LPG is introduced for the logic of proofs LP using explicit contraction and weakening rules, i.e. based on G1c as defined in @troelstra2000 [p.61].
-As our used system for S4 G3s is based on G3c instead, we use a variant G3lp also based on G3s and therefore directly comparable to G3s.
-This variant resembles closely the "$LPG_0$ + Lifting Lemma Rule" system from
-@yu2010.
+Later we will follow
+@pulver2010 instead and use G3lp with the structural rules absorbed, but with the classical rules reduced to the same minimal subset as above.

+For now the following system closely resembling the only hinted at "$LPG_0$ + Lifting Lemma Rule" system from @yu2010 is actually the most practical for our purpose.
+The reason for this is that it exactly mirrors the rules of G3s.
+Other than $LPG_0$ from @yu2010 and the original Gentzen style systems from @artemov2001 [p.14], it does not actually deconstruct proof terms but falls back on the Hilbert style definition of $LP$ to introduce proof terms already fully constructed.
+We will call this system G3lift to differentate it from the later used system G3lp.

 \renewcommand{\arraystretch}{3}
 \begin{longtable}{cc}